intersystems-community/sam/README.md

 Creating sam_nginx_1      ... done
 ```

-You can verify that all four containers are running by via docker ps, such as:
+You can verify that all four containers are running by via *docker ps*, such as:
 ```
 $ docker ps
 CONTAINER ID        IMAGE                                               COMMAND                  CREATED              STATUS                        PORTS                                                  NAMES